Chinese Taipei at the 2026 Winter Olympics: Cross-country skiing

-For the first time since the nation's last appearance at Sarajevo 1984, Chinese Taipei has qualified one male and one female cross-country skier through the basic quota so far and marking the nation's return to the sport.
-Following the completion of the 2024–25 FIS Cross-Country World Cup, Chinese Taipei has also qualified an additional one female athlete, however they do not (as of 23 March 2025) have any eligible athletes to fill these additional quotas.
+For the first time since the nation's last appearance at Sarajevo 1984, Chinese Taipei qualified one male and one female cross-country skier through the basic quota.
+Following the completion of the 2024–25 FIS Cross-Country World Cup, Chinese Taipei also qualified an additional one female athlete, however they do not (as of 23 March 2025) have any eligible athletes to fill this additional quota spot.